Robust Biharmonic Skinning Using Geometric Fields: Related Work

 \subsection{Robust Geometry Processing}

-A significant body of prior work has been dedicated to making FEM-based geometry processing more robust.
-FEM-based algorithms put the burden on the end-user to ensure that $3$D meshes are ``well-behaved,'' requiring the user to e.g.\ remove self-intersections or to ensure obscure mathematical properties such as manifoldness, watertightness, or boundedness of interior angles.
-While FEM initially seems like a natural fit for mesh-based data, it is worth noting that a mesh that is sufficient for representing a shape is not necessarily also a good FEM mesh; moreover, FEM-based methods often require meshing the interior of a volume bounded by a boundary representation, while the latter is sufficient for 3D modeling.
+A significant body of prior work has been dedicated to making FEM-based geometry processing robust.
+FEM-based algorithms put the burden on the end-user to ensure that meshes are ``well-behaved,'' requiring the user to e.g.\ remove self-intersections or to ensure mathematical properties such as manifoldness, watertightness, or boundedness of interior angles.
+While FEM can be a natural fit for meshes, a mesh that is sufficient for representing a shape is not necessarily also a good FEM mesh; moreover, FEM-based methods often require meshing the interior of a volume bounded by a boundary representation, while the latter is sufficient for 3D modeling.

-Robust triangle meshing algorithms rely on complex data structures and parallelize poorly \cite{sharp2020flipout, sharp2020laplacian, Sharp:2021:GPI, gillespie2021integer, triwild}, and tetrahedral meshing algorithms all either have strong requirements on the quality of the input (e.g., crashing in the presence of self-intersections) \cite{cgal:tet, Diazzi:2023} or drastically change the appearance of the mesh \cite{tetwild, ftetwild} as in Figure~\ref{fig:tetfail}.
-Despite efforts to address mesh-related issues by introducing more meshing tools, these core challenges persist.
+Robust triangle meshing algorithms rely on complex data structures and often parallelize poorly \cite{sharp2020flipout, sharp2020laplacian, Sharp:2021:GPI, gillespie2021integer, triwild}.
+Existing tetrahedral meshing algorithms either have strong requirements on the quality of the input (e.g., crashing in the presence of self-intersections) \cite{cgal:tet, Diazzi:2023} or drastically change the appearance of the mesh \cite{tetwild, ftetwild} as in Figure~\ref{fig:tetfail}.

-To sidestep the issues above, there is emerging interest into mesh-free approaches to geometry processing using Monte Carlo methods \cite{Sawhney:2020:MCG, Sawhney:2022:DND, Miller:2023:BVC, Sawhney:2023:WoSt}.
-As of now, this approach to mesh-free geometry processing is not applicable to our setting, as it applies to linear PDE problems rather than the inequality-constrained variational problem needed for skinning.
-Similarly, geometry processing and physical simulation methods built on the boundary element method (BEM) hold some promise for alleviating dependence on tetrahedralization of a boundary representation, but typical BEM algorithms are restricted to linear PDE, at least in the interior of the domain; this restriction leads BEM-based algorithms in graphics to rely on aggressive relaxations \cite{solomon2017boundary} or have to work around limitations of simple physical models like linear elasticity \cite{sugimoto2022surface}.
+To sidestep the issues above, there is emerging interest in mesh-free approaches to geometry processing using Monte Carlo methods \cite{Sawhney:2020:MCG, Sawhney:2022:DND, Miller:2023:BVC, Sawhney:2023:WoSt}.
+As of now, this approach is not applicable to our setting, as it applies to linear PDEs rather than the inequality-constrained variational problem needed for skinning.
+Similarly, the boundary element method (BEM) holds some promise for alleviating dependence on tetrahedralization of a boundary representation, but typical BEM algorithms are restricted to linear PDE in the interior of the domain.